ahmedak/cs404/lab05/ReadMe.txt

-#Comment from Mark A. Yoder
-# ReadMe very well done.
 # Used two devices and fades an LED for certain distances
 # Be sure to give device numbers

 # Demo       5
-# ReadMe.txt 6
+# ReadMe.txt 5
-# Fritzing   0
+# Fritzing   5
 # Code       8
-# Table      0 - See assignment
+# Table      7 - Percent error is a nice touch in the table. +2

-Grade:  19/25
+Grade:  30/25

 To:   Mark A. Yoder